 In our home, the platform kitchen is framed up (there’s a frame on top of the original floor joists).
 To lower our kitchen, we would need to remove the floor covering, the sub flooring, and then remove the additional framing for the platform.
 Once it is all removed, we can lay new subfloor down (assuming the bottom joists are healthy).
 Your home is probably the same way.

 Without a doubt, this would be a large undertaking.
-However, if you are gutting the entire kitchen (cabinets and appliances) you could do it without too much of a hassle.
+However, if you are gutting the entire kitchen (cabinets and appliances) you could do it but it would be an untertaking.

 Installing Tile in a Manufactured Home